mdhiggins/ESP8266-HTTP-IR-Blaster/README.md

 Parameters
 - `pass` - password required to execute IR command sending
 - `code` - IR code such as `A90:SONY:12`
-- `pulse` - (optional) specifies repeating the signal a number of times (pulses).
-Some TVs require a few pulses for the signal to be picked up
+- `pulse` - (optional) Repeat a signal rapidly.
+Default `1`.
+Sony based codes will not be recognized unless pulsed at least twice
-- `pdelay` - (optional) pulse delay in milliseconds.
-Default 100ms
+- `pdelay` - (optional) Delay between pulses in milliseconds.
+Default `100`
-- `repeat` - (optional) specifies longer repeats to simulate pressing the remote button multiple times.
-Useful for emulating things like the sleep timer
+- `repeat` - (optional) Number of times to send the signal.
+Default `1`.
+Useful for emulating multiple button presses for functions like large volume adjustments or sleep timer
-- `rdelay` - (optional) time to delay sending the signal again.
-Default 1000ms
+- `rdelay` - (optional) Delay between repeats in milliseconds.
+Default `1000`
+- `out` - (optional) Set which IRsend present to transmit over.
+Default `1`.
+Choose between `1-4`.
+Corresponding output pins set in the blueprint.
+Useful for a single ESP8266 that needs multiple LEDs pointed in different directions to trigger different devices

 Example:
 `http://xxx.xxx.xxx.xxx/msg?code=A90:SONY:12&pulse=2&repeat=5&pass=yourpass`

 JSON
 --------------
 For more complicated sequences of buttons, such a multiple button presses or sending RAW IR commands, you may do an HTTP POST with a JSON object that contains an array of commands which the receiver will parse and transmit.
 Payload must be a JSON array of JSON objects.
+Password should still be specified as the URL parameter `pass`.

 Parameters
 - `data` - IR code data, may be simple HEX code such as `"A90"` or an array of int values when transmitting a RAW sequence
 - `type` - Type of signal transmitted.
 Example `"SONY"`, `"RAW"`, `"Delay"` or `"Roomba"` (and many others)
-- `length` - Bit length, example `12`
+- `length` - (conditional) Bit length, example `12`. *Parameter does not need to be specified for RAW or Roomba signals*
-- `pulse` - Repeat a signal rapidly.
-Default `1`.
-Sony based codes will not be recognized unless pulsed at least twice.
+- `pulse` - (optional) Repeat a signal rapidly.
+Default `1`. *Sony based codes will not be recognized unless pulsed at least twice*
-- `pdelay` - Delay between pulses in milliseconds.
+- `pdelay` - (optional) Delay between pulses in milliseconds.
 Default `100`
-- `repeat` - Number of times to send the signal.
+- `repeat` - (optional) Number of times to send the signal.
+Default `1`. *Useful for emulating multiple button presses for functions like large volume adjustments or sleep timer*
+- `rdelay` - (optional) Delay between repeats in milliseconds.
+Default `1000`
+- `khz` - (conditional) Transmission frequency in kilohertz.
+Default `38`. *Only required when transmitting RAW signal*
+- `out` - (optional) Set which IRsend present to transmit over.
 Default `1`.
-Useful for emulating multiple button presses for functions like large volume adjustments or sleep timer
-- `rdelay` - Delay between repeats in milliseconds.
-Default `1000`
-- `khz` - Transmission frequency in kilohertz.
-Only needed when transmitting RAW signal.
-Default `38`
+Choose between `1-4`.
+Corresponding output pins set in the blueprint.
+Useful for a single ESP8266 that needs multiple LEDs pointed in different directions to trigger different devices.

 3 Button Sequence Example JSON
 ```